- Carbon Sequestration

 Provides a cost analysis comparing burial of slash with burning slash.

 Editor's Note: Both burning and burying allow the waste to release its carbon dioxide back to the air.
-If forestry departments pyrolyzed the waste instead, the carbon in the slash would be chemically converted to a solid and not released back into the air as CO2.
-A simple method of pyrolysis might be to dig a trench, fill it with chipped waste, set it on fire, let it get to 500 degrees Celsius, then cover with several inches of dirt to keep oxygen away from the wood and to hold in the heat.
-Put chimney pipes in the trenches (extending at least 3' above the trench) every 6' to allow gasses to escape.
-The pyrolyzed material would become biochar, a valuable soil amendment.
+If forestry departments pyrolyze the waste instead, the carbon in the slash would be chemically converted to a solid and not released back into the air as CO2.
+The carbon in the pyrolyzed material would become biochar, a valuable soil amendment.
+12-14

 - Bush Record on Forests (TWS.org)